The development of data protection: from the GDPR to global standards

 Intensive dialog for global data protection standards

 Alongside the opportunities, however, there are also major challenges.
-Different cultural perceptions of privacy, economic interests and the fear of losing sovereignty make it difficult to create global standards.
+Different cultural perceptions of PrivacyThe creation of global standards is hampered by political, economic interests and the fear of losing sovereignty.
 For example, the protection of personal data is often accorded less importance in authoritarian regimes than in liberal democracies.
 Economic interests also play a role.
 Strict data protection laws can mean additional costs and administrative work for companies.
 This often leads to tensions between economic and data protection objectives.

 Despite these challenges, harmonization of data protection is essential to facilitate the global flow of data while strengthening the rights of data subjects.
 Uniform data protection standards could help companies to standardize their compliance measures, reduce costs and reduce legal uncertainties.
 At the same time, consumers worldwide would benefit from better protection of their data, regardless of where it is processed.